 - Representing a Spanish contractor in an ongoing investment treaty arbitration against a Latin American State in a dispute arising out of a “mega project” to expand a strategic maritime infrastructure installation

 - Representing a subsidiary of an industrial, mining, and energy group in an ongoing commercial dispute

 - Working with REDRESS on a pro bono project promoting balanced gender representation in UN mechanisms and bodies

-He previously worked at the Permanent Court of Arbitration in The Hague and assisted several arbitral tribunals in investor-state matters, and the PCA Secretary-General as an appointing authority and in his role of designating appointing authorities.
+Raymundo previously worked at the Permanent Court of Arbitration in The Hague, where he and assisted several arbitral tribunals, and the PCA Secretary-General as an appointing authority and in his role of designating appointing authorities.
 In particular, he assisted the arbitral tribunal in the South China Sea (Philippines v.
 China) arbitration.
-Prior to the working at the PCA, he worked with counsel for Peru in the Maritime Dispute (Peru v.
+Prior to working at the PCA, he worked with counsel for Peru in the Maritime Dispute (Peru v.
 Chile) before the International Court of Justice.

 Raymundo completed his legal studies at the University of Milan and was awarded the Premio Padovani for best thesis in private and procedural international law by the Italian Society of International law.
 He has an LL.M from New York University School of Law where he received the Dean’s Graduate Award and Martin and Eva Domke scholarship.
-He is admitted to practice in Italy and his admission to New York is pending.
-He speaks English, Spanish and Italian.
+He is admitted to practice in Italy and New York and speaks English, Spanish, and Italian.